mattcroat/joy-of-code/posts/learn-svelte/learn-svelte.md

 </button>
 ```

-This might sound like magic, but the only magic here is the system of signals and runtime reactivity! 🪄
+This might sound like magic, but the only magic here is the system of signals and runtime reactivity! 🪄 In a later section, we're going to learn how this exactly works.

 The reason you don't have to pass state to the function — unless you want to be explicit — is because signals only care where they're read, as highlighted in the compiled output.